JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/hello_test/index.md

 - *Right-click*.
 Context menu in editor, tab, tool window, project tool folder.

 - *Permanent run configuration*.
 All of the approaches above create *temporary* run configurations.
-I also make permanent run configurations for my top-level folders under `tests` such as `unit`.
+I also make *permanent* run configurations for my top-level folders under `tests` such as `unit`.

 # Test the Construction of an Instance

 Lacrosse teams have, of course, players.
-We are first implementing a `Player` class and write tests as we implement features.
+We are first implementing a `Player` class and writing tests as we implement features.
 This is known as "test-driven development" (TDD).

 We previously made a placeholder file at `src/laxleague/player.py`.